INTRODUCTION TO PUBLIC ADMINISTRATION

 Administrative accountability forms part of the study of public administration.
 Accountability in public administration is enforced by means of both internal and external controls.
 While internal controls are self-imposed, the external controls are in the form of legislative, judicial and external audit controls over administration.

-Public Versus Private (Business) Administration
+Private Versus Private (Business) Administration

 Some important similarities between public and private administration may be noted as follows:

 a.
 Both public and private administration are practical and provide people such common services as public utilities, social services and scientific and technical services.

 b.
 They both use the same management processes, such as planning, organizing, decision-making and problem-solving, leading, controlling and so on.

 c.
 They make use of certain common skills such as account-keeping, records-maintaining, compiling statistics and analysing them and auditing.